Completed research

 Description:

-The project synthesises the results of a project at the Vienna University of Economics and Business (WU) entitled "Smart & Edible", which was funded by the City of Vienna's Jubilee Fund for the WU.
-Based on the discussion paper on the project, which was published by the WU(https://www-sre.wu.ac.at/sre-disc/sre-disc-2021_09.pdf), a German-language article will be prepared and submitted.
+The project synthesises the results of a project at the Vienna University of Economics and Business (WU) entitled “Smart & Edible”, which was funded by the City of Vienna’s Anniversary Fund for WU.
+Based on the discussion paper on the project published by WU (https://www-sre.wu.ac.at/sre-disc/sre-disc-2021_09.pdf), a German-language academic article will be drafted and submitted.

-Funding: Austrian Research Promotion Agency (FFG) (1st call for Bridge Young Scientists)
+Funding: Austrian Research Promotion Agency (FFG) (1st call for proposals: Bridge Young Scientists)

 Project number: 872615